Tejas-H01/javaCode/JDBC/README.md

 ## Database

-The program output is shown below:
+The Database is shown below:

 ![Program Output](database.png)